Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 That being said, with YouTube ads, you can reach potential customers and have them take action when they watch or search for videos on the platform

-Below are the main types of ads on YouTube:
+Below are the main types of social ads on YouTube:

 - Skippable in-stream ads automatically pop up before, during, or after other videos on YouTube.
 Users have the opportunity to skip these ads after 5 seconds, but the recommended video length is usually 30 seconds.
 76% of viewers skip those ads by default, so make sure you get your message across during those first non-skippable 5 seconds of the ad.